LouiseMovik/RTDataPrepper/README.md

 Following data extraction from a clinical OIS (ARIA in our case), do the following in the class InData:
   1. Enter path to the working directory.
-  2. Specify requested actions (QC1, Cleanup and/or QC2).
+  2. Specify requested actions (QC1, Cleanup, QC2 and/or Collection).
   3. Create lists (described in the script).
   4. Search for instances of "case-specific" throughout the entire solution and review the code that might require modifications.